MicrosoftLearning/dp-420-cosmos-db-dev/instructions/17-denormalize.md

 1. Select Ctrl+S to save your changes.

-1. If it is not opened already, open a Git Bash Integrated Terminal and make sure you are under the *17-denormalize* folder.
+1. If it isn't opened already, open a Git Bash Integrated Terminal and make sure you are under the *17-denormalize* folder.

 1. To compile and execute the project, run the following command: